CoMakery/tfci/README.md

 # Tools For Collaborative Innovation
-####A co-authored book compiled by [Citizen Code](http://citizencode.io).
+###A co-authored book compiled by [Citizen Code](http://citizencode.io).

 We are currently in an early draft stage of co-authoring a book!

-This book was launched at the Future of Working conference on March 20th 2015.
+This book was started in collaborative sessions at the Future of Working conference on March 20th 2015.
 Let us know if you have feedback or would like to participate.

-**Directly related to the Future of Working conference:**
+**Directly related to the Future of Working conference sessions:**

 * In depth [CryptoEquity, Cobudgeting, and Currency](cryptoequity-cobudgeting-currency.md) session content
 * An invitation to co-author 1 page [Agreements For Adaptive Organizations](agreements_for_adaptive_organizations.md)